PSO Data

 Suicidal Ideation and Behavior

 BIMZELX may increase the risk of suicidal ideation and behavior (SI/B).
-A causal association between treatment with BIMZELX and increased risk of SI/B has not been established.
+A causal association between treatment with BIMZELX and increased risk of SI/B has not been definitively established.
 Prescribers should weigh the potential risks and benefits before using BIMZELX in patients with a history of severe depression or SI/B. Advise monitoring for the emergence or worsening of depression, suicidal ideation, or other mood changes.
-If such changes occur, advise to promptly seek medical attention, refer to a mental health professional as appropriate, and re-evaluate the risks and benefits of continuing treatment.
+If such changes occur, instruct to promptly seek medical attention, refer to a mental health professional as appropriate, and re-evaluate the risks and benefits of continuing treatment.

 Infections

-BIMZELX may increase the risk of infections.
+BIMZELX may increase the risk of infections, including serious infections.
 Do not initiate treatment with BIMZELX in patients with any clinically important active infection until the infection resolves or is adequately treated.
 In patients with a chronic infection or a history of recurrent infection, consider the risks and benefits prior to prescribing BIMZELX.
 Instruct patients to seek medical advice if signs or symptoms suggestive of clinically important infection occur.
 If a patient develops such an infection or is not responding to standard therapy, monitor the patient closely and do not administer BIMZELX until the infection resolves.

 Tuberculosis